dankogai/swift-lazylist/README.md

 The natural number list example above meets that condition until you apply `.filter()`.
 If you are not sure avoid using enumurator directly.
 Just `take()` to get an ordinary array

+## Prerequisite

+Swift 2.0 or better.

+For Swift 1.x and below check the swift-1.x branch (which is no longer maintained)